raspberrypilearning/persuasive-data-presentation/en/step_3.md

 **Test:** Show someone else your project and get their feedback.
 + If you are creating charts, are you happy with the type of chart that you have displayed and the data that you have used?
 + If you are adding drawings on a map, are you happy with the shapes that you have chosen?
-+ If you were creating another type of visualisation, could it be improved in any way?
++ If you are creating another type of visualisation, could it be improved in any way?

 --- /task ---